By Sterling McGinn

 Community members have started to see progress in the first phase of the TAS bond project as roofing materials have been placed on the buildings in the last couple of weeks.

 “They are starting on the gym, and as long as mother nature cooperates this week, they should be finishing the gym,” said TAS Superintendent Stacy Price.
-Following the completion of the gymnasium roof, the contractors will begin the science wing portion of the structure.
+Following the completion of the retractable roof systems Melbourne, the contractors will begin the science wing portion of the structure.

 Originally slated to begin at the close of the 2021-2022 school year, the roofing project was delayed due to a supply issue of the needed materials.

 According to the bid paperwork from March of 2022, the company will place two layers of 2.6’ Polyiso insulation and associated blocking in lieu of one layer of 1.5 EPS insulation.
 The added R-Value is 30.
 There will also be an upgrade to a 60 Mil roof membrane.